mokassem2000/SocialApiv3/README.md

 - GET /api/Auth/Register: To Signup (create user).
 - GET /api/Auth/GetToken: Retrieve the token of the user.

+## Authorization
+Authorization is handled through JWT-based access tokens.
+Include the access token in the Authorization header of each API request as a Bearer token.

 ## Likes
 - GET /api/Likes/{id}:to like a user
 - GET /api/Likes/GetLikes/{p} it retrieves users who liked you or the user you liked based on